-The global effort to contain the spread of coronavirus has forced businesses and individuals alike to rethink the way they operate and adjust their lifestyle to the changed conditions.
-This hasn’t been easy for any of us, but aside from the difficulties, it’s also shown just how adaptable we are when we’re pushed out of our comfort zones.
+The global effort to contain the spreading of the novel coronavirus has forced businesses and individuals alike to rethink the way they operate and adjust their lifestyle to the changed conditions.
+It hasn’t been easy for any of us, but aside from the difficulties, it’s also shown just how adaptable we are when we’re pushed out of our comfort zones.

 Supporting each other has gained a whole new meaning in recent weeks, and you don’t have to be fighting on the front line as a health worker, nor be placed under quarantine to feel that something has changed in the atmosphere.
 Life as an on-demand driver hasn’t been the same ever since the first days of the pandemic—not just on the streets, but also in the online space.